 Some antioxidants, such as vitamins A, C and E, have anti-carcinogenic properties and may help prevent skin cancer.

 Reduce the appearance of Scars

-Because scar tissue has more rigid cellular structure compared to healthy skin, some antioxidants, increase blood flow to scar tissue minimizing the look of the scars.
+Because scar tissue has a more rigid cellular structure compared to healthy skin, some antioxidants, increase blood flow to scar tissue minimizing the look of the scars.

 So there you have it, the benefits of including antioxidants in your skincare routine.
 Stay tuned for part 2 where I go into specifics on the top antioxidants you need to use ASAP, the best products in each category and their specific benefits to your skin.